gabrieltm-dev/MiniProjetosEstaticos/README.md

 # Mini Projects
-4 mini projects created with HTML and CSS
+4 mini static projects created with HTML and CSS